-Former Atlantic City mayor Langford mulls run against Small
+Former Atlantic City Mayor Langford mulls run against Small

-Former Atlantic City Mayor Lorenzo Langford said Thursday he might challenge Mayor Marty Small in this year's Democratic primary.
+ATLANTIC CITY — Former Mayor Lorenzo Langford said Thursday he might challenge Mayor Marty Small Sr. in this year’s Democratic primary.

-Small Chief of Staff Ernest Coursey said Thursday the mayor had no comment on Langford's possible candidacy.
+Small’s chief of staff, Ernest Coursey, said Thursday the mayor had no comment on Langford’s possible candidacy.

+Republican turned Democrat Steve Layman, who was part of the finance and budget transition team for former Mayor Frank Gilliam Jr., also has said he will run in the Democratic primary.
+The financial services professional is backing an $18-per-hour minimum living wage requirement for entities in the city that employ more than 75 workers.

 Langford said he will decide about whether to run “in a few weeks.”

-Small was appointed interim mayor in October 2019, when he succeeded former Mayor Frank Gilliam Jr., who pleaded guilty to federal wire fraud and resigned.
+Small was appointed interim mayor in October 2019, when he succeeded Gilliam, who pleaded guilty to federal wire fraud and resigned.

-Small won election in November to one year of Gilliam's unexpired term against Republican Tom Forkin, after defeating Democrats Pamela Thomas-Fields and Jimmy Whitehead in the Democratic primary in July.
+Small won election in November to finish out one year of Gilliam’s unexpired term.
+Small defeated Republican Tom Forkin in the general election, after defeating Democrats Pamela Thomas-Fields and Jimmy Whitehead in the Democratic primary in July.

 A former casino worker, Langford was first elected to City Council in 1992.
-He ran against Democrat Jim Whelan unsuccessfully in 1993 and 1997, but defeated him in 2001.
+He ran for mayor against Democrat Jim Whelan unsuccessfully in 1993 and 1997, but defeated him in 2001.

-He lost the Democratic primary to Bob Levy in 2005, but Levy resigned his office after admitting to lying about aspects of his military service during the Vietnam War to get additional veterans benefits.
+He lost the Democratic primary to Bob Levy in 2005, but Levy resigned after admitting to lying about aspects of his military service during the Vietnam War to get additional veterans benefits.

 In a special election primary that followed in June 2008, Langford won and was elected in November 2008 to serve out Levy’s term.